ryankirkman/ryankirkman.github.com/_posts/2013-02-03-simple-relational-database-sync.md

 MAX(SequenceId) + 1
 ```

 The IsDeleted column allows logical deletion of rows.
 This is a core requirement of the sync strategy.
-It allows us to sync deletes which would otherwise be lost if we simply deleted the row.
-Logical deletes provide a number of other benefits of their own accord:
+It allows us to sync Deletes which would otherwise be lost if we simply deleted the row.
+Logical Deletes provide a number of other benefits of their own accord:

-* Slaves can choose to physically delete a logically deleted row if storage space is at a premium
+* Slaves can choose to physically delete a logically Deleted row if storage space is at a premium
 * Seeing which rows were deleted can be part of a built-in audit system
 * Rows can be undeleted